Corona - FAQsRead out

 Please email (email@example.com) the Rent Accounts Department.

 Normally no, the terms stipulated in the contract concerning termination are still valid.
-In this case you should, however, also contact the administrative office of your hall of residence immediately, so that, we can together find a solution.
+In this case you should, however, contact the administration immediately, so that, we can together find a solution.

 No. In this situation, no student union would expect you to move out.
 The tenant’s right to physical integrity has priority over the landlord’s/landlady’s interest in having the tenant move out.
 Due to the fact that everyone is asked to show solidarity and drastically reduce their personal contacts, the tenant cannot be expected to move out - also for the reason of protecting others.